ISC-Project-Phoenix/design/software/ros/run_mgr.md

 ### Publishes

 - `/order_66` - Publishes a message when a run is done.
 Kills all nodes but hypervisor.
+Contains the last runs score.

 ## Scoring Algorithm